-An appeal may be made against-
+- An appeal may be made against-

-- (a) the assessment manager's decision about an extension application; or - (b) a deemed refusal of an extension application.
+(a) the assessment manager's decision about an extension application; or

+(b) a deemed refusal of an extension application.

+(b) a doctried forded of all extension application.
 Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 1 The applicant 2 For a matter other than a deemed refusal of an extension application - a concurrence agency, other than the chief executive, for the application The assessment manager If a concurrence agency starts the appeal - the applicant If a chosen assessment manager is the respondent - the prescribed assessment manager